eliotcochrane/eliotcochrane.github.io/_posts/2023-11-14-preseason-wax.md

 **Edges** - Check for any burrs or nicks in the edge.
 A diamond stone can smooth out any rough spots found on the ski.
 In severe cases, using an file and guide may be the best route and smoothing it on over the length of the ski.
 Any major burrs and nicks not taken out before the waxing may damage the waxing iron.

-![File on a guide with clamp](/assets/img/guide-file-side.jpeg) *Photo: File ready to be used on an guide.*
+![File on a guide with clamp](/assets/img/guide-file-side.jpeg) *Photo: File ready to be used on an aluminum guide.*

 ### Wax Soak